Heroin Information, History and Statistics

 The 1996 Drug Abuse Warning Network (DAWN), which collects data on drug-related hospital emergency department (ED) episodes from 21 metropolitan areas, estimates that 14 percent of all drug-related ED episodes involved heroin.
 Even more alarming is the fact that between 1988 and 1994, heroin-related ED episodes increased by 64 percent (from 39,063 to 64,013).

-NIDA’s Community Epidemiology Work Group (CEWG), which provides information about the nature and patterns of drug use in 20 cities, reported in its December 1996 publication that heroin was the primary drug of abuse related to drug abuse treatment admissions in Newark, San Francisco, Los Angeles, and Boston, and it ranked a close second to cocaine in New York and Seattle.
+But these early signs of a pending disaster were largely ignored despite NIDA’s Community Epidemiology Work Group (CEWG), which provides information about the nature and patterns of drug use in 20 cities.
+It reported in its December 1996 publication that statistics from drug-abuse treatment admissions in Newark, San Francisco, Los Angeles, and Boston found heroin to be the primary drug of abuse, and it ranked a close second to cocaine in New York and Seattle.

-In December 1996, CEWG reported that the availability of low-priced, high-quality heroin continues to increase, especially in the East and some areas of the Midwest.
-This increase has also been reported in some cities that previously had escaped the influx of high-quality heroin.
+In December 1996, CEWG reported that the availability of low-priced, high-quality heroin continued to increase, especially in the East and some areas of the Midwest.
+This increase was also reported in some cities that previously had escaped the influx of high-quality heroin.

 In some areas, such as Boston and San Francisco, the recent initiates increasingly include members of the middle class.
 In Newark, heroin users are usually found in suburban populations.